nus-cs2103/website-base/admin/tp-teams.md

 {% set session = "lecture" if module == "TIC4001" else "tutorial" %}
 {% if module != "TIC4001" %}* {{ module }}T: Your team will be formed by the CS2101 side.{% endif %}
-* {{ module }}: Your team will be formed at the _start_ of the week 3 {{ session }}.
-Please try to be present at the start of that {{ session }}; if you are not there at the team forming time and others in the class are unaware which team you wanted to be in, we'll have to put you into a team randomly.
+* {{ (module + ":") if module != "TIC4001" else "" }} Team forming will be done at the _start_ of the week 3 {{ session }}.
+If you are not there at the team forming time and others in the class are unaware which team you wanted to be in, we'll have to put you into a team randomly.

 #### Team size